An Easy Pasta Hack For Keeping Fresh Pasta From Sticking Together

 1. Use semolina, Corn or rice Flour

 Once you've made and thinned out your pasta, you're ready to start cutting!
-The trick here is that pasta dough can easily start to stick together, creating one giant clump that you have to re-roll and cut.
-No fun.
+But at this point of the pasta-making process, the dough can easily start to stick together, creating one giant clump that you have to re-roll and cut.

-2. Place A Bowl With Flour Under Pasta Cutter
+2. Place A Bowl With Alternative Flour Under Your Pasta Cutter

 Place a wide bowl with 3T of semolina, corn or rice flour under your pasta cutter.
 This prevents you from having to handle the dough too much or transfer it to a baking sheet.
 Since the pasta is being collected right into a bowl with your flour, you just need to lightly toss the pasta in the flour before forming nests.

 I don't know about you, but every time I make pasta I find little bits all over my counter and floor.
 This hack also helps with your mess because it catches all of the little bits that fall.

 It may sound like super simple trick, but it prevents you from making a huge mess and makes the entire process a whole lot easier.